 - Sunlight and temperature, full sun (6 hours or more), and warmth are important.

 - Moisture and overwatering is the most negative; the trees often bloom well in drought conditions.

 - Excessive wind, particularly with salt, is negative.
 Plant the tree in a position allowing some protection from heavy winds.

 The iconic feature of the Jacaranda is the bright, bell-shaped tubular, purple inflorescence with thousands of flowers.
 The tube actually has a flat landing pad for the convenience of the bees.
 They land on it, drink the nectar and carry the pollen forward.

 The tubular flowers attract hummingbirds, also.
 I work on pollinator gardens, but often I think we underestimate the value of trees for pollinators.

 Summary-How We Use Them

 Los Angeles counted almost 150,000 Jacarandas in 2010.
-No one is sure where they came from but everyone appreciates them.
-The best guess is that during the gold rush ships bringing supplies to California would stop in Buenos Aires and someone thought they would be a good idea.
+No one is sure where they came from, but everyone appreciates them.
+One viewpoint is that during the gold rush, ships bringing supplies to California would stop in Buenos Aires, and someone thought they would be a good idea.
 Interestingly the jacaranda of South Africa also arrived during their gold rush and came from South America also in the 1880s!

 More Flowering Trees